Srü

 The Nebbiolo grape has always been grown on the steep slopes of the Roero.
 This great and noble Piedmontese varietal, thanks to the soil – calcareous, as in the Langhe, but softer – produces wines that are packed with aromas and plenty of body without being overwhelming.
 The resulting wines present balanced tannins and a great elegance matched by their mouth-filling qualities.

-Roero Srü is an exemplary interpretation of these characteristics and takes its name from the production vineyard, which is precisely a cru of the municipality of Canale and is part of the cru map (MGA) in force since 2017.
-This vineyard has a very sandy soil, and the fossil shells that emerge from the ground testify to the presence of the sea that covered the area millions of years ago.
+Roero Srü is an exemplary interpretation of these characteristics and takes its name from the vineyard where the grapes are harvested, in the village of Canale and is part of the cru map (MGA) in force since 2017.
+This vineyard has very sandy soil, and fossils of shells that emerge from the ground testify to the presence of the sea that covered the area millions of years ago.

 Nebbiolo grapes from this vineyard have a typically Roero style, with a natural balance between body and tannins, which makes the Roero Srü fully appreciable from its second year, with no need to wait for long refinements in the bottle.
 Its maximum qualitative expression is reached after a period of medium-long aging, which can easily exceed 15 years.